 Residues from cereal production such as corn can be used in an AET Biomass Boiler, e.g. at Zignago Power.

-Straw can be feasible to use as additional fuel, e.g. at Zignago Power.
+Straw can be used as additional fuel, e.g. at Zignago Power.